mhismail3/RottenPotatoes/README.md

     representing how many movies to receive from the engine, and "option" being either "keywords" or "ratings" representing the metric to use in the algorithm.

+    ___

+    The 'DSC478_Final_Project_Jupyter_Workbook.zip' file contains the Jupyter notebook with all of our intermediate analysis work done.

     #### Note:
     We deployed this application online using AWS engine and services, which was a daunting process.